What to do When Your Partner Shuts Down

 You are stuck in a pattern that is very common in relationships.
 Dr. Sue Johnson, founder of Emotion-Focused Therapy, calls it the pursuer-distancer dynamic, and Drs John and Julie Gottman, founders of the Gottman Method, call it stonewalling.

-One thing is clear, it feels rotten for both people, and it is toxic for your relationship.
+One thing is clear, emotional shut-down feels rotten for both people, and it could even be toxic for your relationship.

 You Probably Think They Don’t Even Care